Coveted Nobel Peace Prize to be handed out amid speculation

 The Norwegian Nobel Institute could also choose to acknowledge United Nations’ World Food Program, or the joint leadership of two prime ministers — Greece’s Alexis Tsipras and North Macedonia’s Zoran Zaev — who brought an end to 30 years of acrimony between their nations.

+Outsiders include Davi Kopenawa, a spokesman for the rights of a Brazilian indigenous tribe, and U.S. President Donald Trump.

-While the other prizes are announced in Stockholm, the Nobel Peace Prize will be awarded in the Norwegian capital, Oslo.
+Since 1901, 99 Nobel Peace Prizes have been handed out, to individuals and 24 organizations.
+While the other prizes are announced in Stockholm, the peace prize is awarded in the Norwegian capital, Oslo.

+So far this week, 11 Nobel laureates have been named, of whom 10 are men.

+Two literature prizes were awarded Thursday: One for 2018 that went to Polish novelist Olga Tokarczuk and one for 2019 that was given to Austrian author Peter Handke.

 Read more stories on the 2019 Nobel Prizes by The Associated Press at https://www.apnews.com/NobelPrizes